The DeVos Family

 Williams was diagnosed in February 2011 with multiple myeloma.
 After several rounds of chemotherapy and a stem cell transplant, the cancer is now in remission.
 Williams has accepted positions on several boards for different cancer groups throughout the country, including an appointment on the Board of Directors for the Multiple Myeloma Research Foundation.

 Williams is the author of over 100 books, including his most recent publication, CHARACTER CARVED IN STONE.
 An avid runner, Williams completed 58 marathons from 1996-2011, including the Boston Marathon 13 times.

 Joel Glass, who joined the Orlando Magic in October 1995, was promoted to chief communications officer in June 2015.

 Glass is responsible for directing communication and media/public relations efforts related to the Magic.
 He is responsible for media operations, strategic communications, media releases, publications and statistical material, while also coordinating media interviews with players, coaching staff members and front office personnel.
-Glass also oversees the team’s digital content team and the team’s broadcasting and community relations departments.
+Glass also oversees the team’s digital news content team and the team’s television and radio broadcasting department.